Cortes-La Muela Reservoir: Description

-The complex comprises three hydroelectric power stations: the one located at the foot of Cortes II Dam, La Muela I, and La Muela II.
+The complex comprises three hydroelectric power stations: the conventional station located at the foot of Cortes II Dam, La Muela I, and La Muela II.
 The distinctive feature of La Muela II is that it was designed to use electricity at night and generate it during the day.
 At night, when electricity demand is low, water is pumped from Cortes Reservoir up to La Muela Storage Basin using surplus electricity from the grid, as electricity production at night exceeds consumption.

+The pipeline from the upper storage basin down to the lower reservoir, 524 m below.

-During the day, when households and businesses consume more electricity, the water is released through turbines, falling 524 metres from the storage basin back down to the reservoir, producing clean electricity.
+During the day, when households and businesses consume more electricity, the water is released through turbines, falling 524 m from the storage basin back down to the reservoir, producing clean electricity.
 In 2022, due to the rapid growth of photovoltaic energy, electricity surpluses began to occur during the central hours of the day, meaning that most pumping is now carried out at that time.

-La Muela II power station is located inside an underground cavern measuring 115 metres in length, 50 metres in height, and 20 metres in width; larger than Valencia Cathedral.
+La Muela II power station is located inside an underground cavern measuring 115 m long, 50 m high, and 20 m wide; larger than Valencia Cathedral.
+La Muela II has a 840 m penstock that is 5.45 m in diameter, with an intake in the 23 hm3 upper reservoir, an underground plant to house the equipment and a suction area in the lower reservoir.

-Before the construction of the current reservoir, there was an earlier power station dating back to the 1920s, which was known as Cortes Hydroelectric Power Station, or Rambla Seca.
-It was demolished in 1988 once the new facilities became operational.
+The current reservoir and power station facility replaced an earlier power station dating from the 1920s, known as Cortes Hydroelectric Power Station, or Rambla Seca.
+It was demolished in 1988 once the new facilities were operational.